bookwyrm-social/bookwyrm/README.md

 The application views and actions are in `fedireads/views.py`.
 The internal actions call api handlers which deal with federating content.
 Outgoing messages (any action done by a user that is federated out), as well as outboxes, live in `fedireads/outgoing.py`, and all handlers for incoming messages, as well as inboxes and webfinger, live in `fedireads/incoming.py`.
-Misc api functions live in `fedireads/api.py`, which is probably not a good name for that file.

 Connection to openlibrary.org to get book data is handled in `fedireads/openlibrary.py`.

-The UI is all django templates because I tried to install jinja2 and couldn't get it working so I gave up.
-It'd be nice to have jinja2 for macros, so maybe I'll try again some day.
+The UI is all django templates because that is the default.
 You can replace it with a complex javascript framework over my ~dead body~ mild objections.

 ## Thoughts and considerations